 When Bataan surrendered to the Japanese, on April 9, 1942, John became a Prisoner Of War.
 He took part in the march with Sgt.
 Ozzie McDonald and Sgt.
 Alva Chapman.
 It took the three men 14 days to complete the march to Camp O’Donnell.

 Arrangements had been made between the tank group and the Japanese to allow the tank companies to ride trucks to Mariveles.
 HQ Company boarded their trucks and drove to Mariveles.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat and watched, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.
-As they sat there watching and waiting to see what the Japanese intended to do, a Japanese Naval officer pulled up to the soldiers in a car, got out, and spoke to the sergeant in charge of the detail.
+As they sat there watching and waiting to see what the Japanese intended to do, a Japanese Naval officer. in a white uniform, pulled up in front of the soldiers in a car.
+He got out and spoke to the sergeant in charge of the detail.
 The officer got back in the car and drove off.
 While he was driving away, the sergeant ordered the soldiers to lower their guns.

 The heat on the march was intolerable, and those who begged for water were beaten by the guards with their rifle butts because they had asked.
 Those who were exhausted or suffering from dysentery and dropped to the side of the road were shot or clubbed to death.
 Food on the march was minimal when it was given to the prisoners, each would receive a pint of boiled rice.
 The Filipino people seeing the condition of the prisoners attempted to aid them by passing food to the Americans.
 If the Filipinos were caught doing this, they were beheaded.
 The further north they marched the more bloated dead bodies they saw.
 The ditches along the road were filled with water, but many also had dead bodies in them.
 The POWs’ thirst got so bad they drank the water.
 Many men would later die from dysentery.